 Christmas has always meant happy times with family, singing beloved hymns and songs, anticipating the giving and receiving of gifts, eating favorite special foods, and ever since I was a little girl, retelling the story of Jesus’ birth.
 As I’ve grown up, each of these parts of the celebration has become sweeter and more meaningful.

-At Christmastime eight years ago, there was more to anticipate than usual: in early November of 2008, I found out I was pregnant…with twins.
+At Christmastime nine years ago, there was more to anticipate than usual: in early November of 2008, I found out I was pregnant…with twins.
 After we had gotten past the initial surprise (no twins on either side of the family), we found ourselves nervously excited, knowing that what God had begun, He would carry through to completion, and meet our every need along the way.
 The anticipation heightened, however, as we made repeated trips to our doctors, each time expecting to hear those heartbeats.
 Our team of doctors was “cautiously optimistic” when they noted growth on the ultrasound, even though there were no heartbeats.
 Finally, after more and more frequent visits to check on the progress, our “day” to know what would happen became December 24, Christmas Eve.
 We had decided we wanted to know before Christmas, and at that point, in our hearts, I think we already knew what we would hear.

 Even though we had prepared ourselves for that news, of course it was still crushing.
 We still sobbed.
 Even though we had only been aware of these tiny embryos for about six weeks, they had carved a special place in our hearts.
 And even though those hearts never did beat, I still remember the feeling of life within me during that time.